Code-Institute-Submissions/ElkeJohannes-online-resume/README.md

 11. Click on the titles/dates on the left
     * Verify you are taken to the corresponding text on the right side (main part) of the screen.
 12. While still on the Work History page, open Chrome developer tools again (press F12)
+13. Open the devices toolbar (press Ctrl + Shift + M)
+14. Set the screen size to mobile by clicking on the middle bar at the top (320px)
+15. Click on the round dark grey circle on the bottom right
+16. Click on the job titles/dates
+    * Verify you are taken to the corresponding parts of text

 ## Bugs encountered